lab-design/lab-design.github.io/_papers/FSE-18/index.md

   @inproceedings{maddox18,
-    author = {Maddox, Jackson and Long, Yuheng and Rajan, Hridesh}, title = {Large-scale Study of Substitutability in the Presence of Effects}, booktitle = {Proceedings of the 2018 12th Joint Meeting on Foundations of Software Engineering}, series = {ESEC/FSE 2018},
+    author = {Maddox, Jackson and Long, Yuheng and Rajan, Hridesh}, title = {Large-scale Study of Substitutability in the Presence of Effects}, booktitle = {ESEC/FSE'18: The ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE)}, series = {ESEC/FSE 2018},
     month = {November},
     year = {2018},